tasoskakour/continuous-authentication-website/README.md

 - You `create an account`
 - You perform the use case scenarios in order for the service to collect as many `keystrokes`
 - The admin of the service `trains` the system and then a `keystroke profile` is created for you
-- Every time you log-in and after that each N seconds, your keystrokes are collected and analyzed on server for `anomalies`.
+- Every time you log-in (and after logging-in periodically), your keystrokes are collected and analyzed on server for `anomalies`.
 If anomalies are detected you are given a confirmation-test to prove that you are who you say you are.

 ### Keystroke authentication in action